luyadev/luya.io/docs/guide/app/security.md

 ## Secure login

-We recommend to enable `luya\admin\Module::$secureLogin` which will send you a token by email you have to enter.
+We recommend to enable <class name="luya\admin\Module" prop="secureLogin" /> which will send you a token by email you have to enter.
 As maybe your customers do not use strong passwords we recommend to enable this option.
 In order to use $secureLogin your mail component must be configure well in order to send emails with secure tokens.

 ```php
 'admin' => [